Early Appearance of the Peninsula of Qatar

 Attractive map of the Arabian Peninsula, Asia Minor, Persia, The Black Sea, Transcaucasia, Afghanistan and Beloochistan.

 The map identifies the Peninsula of Qatar.
-This is one of the earliest printed maps to show Qatar as a Peninsula, also naming Beda (Doha) and Sharjah, but not Dubai or Abu Dhabi.
+This is one of the earliest printed maps to show Qatar as a Peninsula, although the name does not appear on the Peninsula, but would be named in later editions of the map.

 Colored by countries, with an inset of Palestine.
 Shows towns, tribes, roads, rivers, mountains, lakes, etc.